What Are Packets?

 The exact same process is followed for the encrypted response.
 In this example, the encrypted response is too big to fit into one packet, so it is broken into two.

-A key point is that IP is what’s called a network layer protocol.
-It’s job is to move data in packets through the Internet from source to destination.
+A key point is that IP is what’s called a network-layer protocol.
+Its job is to move data in packets through the internet from source to destination.

-- IP specifies how the packets are addressed.
+• IP specifies how the packets are addressed.

-- IP specifies the maximum packet size.
+• IP specifies the maximum packet size.

-- But IP does not specify or restrict what goes inside the packet.
+• But IP does not specify or restrict what goes inside the packet.
 This is a key point.

 Things you find inside an IP packet include:

-Web request and response messages
+• Web request and response messages

-- Voice over IP (VoIP)
+• Voice over IP (VoIP)

-- Email messages
+• Email messages

-- Domain Name System (DNS) request and response messages
+• Domain Name System (DNS) request and response messages

-All of these are examples of application layer protocols.
+All of these are examples of application-layer protocols.

 Layering is a critical concept in communication protocols.
 Application endpoints speak and understand their application protocols.
 For example:

 But network elements such as routers don’t have to speak or understand any of these protocols!
 They only need to speak and understand the Internet Protocol.
 Applications look inside the packets whereas network elements look at the outside.
 Compare this again to postal mail.
-I could write a letter to my sister using a secret language that only we know, but so long as I put that letter into an envelope that is addressed in the proper way, then the postal service can deliver that letter no problem.
+I could write a letter to my sister using a secret language that only we know, but so long as I put that letter into an envelope that is addressed in the proper way, then the postal service can deliver that letter — no problem.
 My sister and I look inside the envelope, but the postal service only looks at the outside.

 This separation of layers has fueled tremendous innovation.
-At this point there are thousands of application layer protocols, and there are many link-layer protocols.
-Think of the link layer as the physical connection, such as Ethernet, WiFi, and cellular.
-But there is only one network layer protocol, and that is IP.
+At this point, there are thousands of application-layer protocols, and there are many link-layer protocols.
+Think of the link layer as the physical connection, such as Ethernet, Wi-Fi, and cellular.
+But there is only one network-layer protocol, and that is IP.

 Likewise, new link technologies can be layered below.
-Anyone can invent a new link technology, and so long as it can carry IP packets, it can be part of the Internet and carry any applications.
-Examples are WiFi and IPoAC.
+Anyone can invent a new link technology, and so long as it can carry IP packets, it can be part of the internet and carry any applications.
+Examples are Wi-Fi and IPoAC.

 You haven’t heard of IPoAC?
-Well, it stands for IP Over Avian Carrier.
+Well, it stands for IP Over Avian Carriers.
 This was a real proposal, and despite the notable dating of this proposal, it actually makes an important point.
 If you can get pigeons to carry IP packets, then you could run WWW applications with pigeons.
 Slow, for sure, but it would work.

 The internet used to be known as the “information superhighway.”
 This name described how computers could communicate with each other at super-fast speed across the distributed computer network.
-This communication was, and still is, based on specially formatted messages used for various tasks.
-The messages are “packets of data,” each containing the information required to perform a task, for example, display a web page.

 What does IP specify?

-- How the packets are addressed
+• How the packets are addressed

-- The maximum size of a packet
+• The maximum size of a packet

 What is inside an IP packet?

 IP packets can be compared to a physical letter.
 For example, if you want to send a letter to a friend, you place the letter in an envelope, then address the envelope so the letter can be routed to the correct person.
-Included within an IP packet as it is routed to the website are the following elements:

-- Web request and response messages
+• Web request and response messages

-- Voice over Internet Protocol (VoIP)
+• Voice over Internet Protocol (VoIP)

-- Real-time streaming
+• Real-time streaming

-- Email messages
+• Email messages

-- Domain Name System (DNS) request and response messages
+• Domain Name System (DNS) request and response messages

 All of the above are application-layer protocols, whereas the IP is a network layer.